We Are Dedicated to Our Communities

 Employment Opportunities for Those Who Serve

-On Sept.
-11, 2012, IAA announced a national partnership with the Employer Support of the Guard and Reserve (ESGR), and Hero2Hired in an effort to hire veterans across the country.
-IAA's commitment was recognized by the U.S. Secretary of Defense and National Chair of ESGR.
+Since 2012, IAA has aligned itself with the Employer Support of the Guard and Reserve (ESGR), and Hero2Hired in an effort to help veterans across the country secure meaningful employment.
+The company’s commitment, which has been recognized by the U.S. secretary of defense and the national chair of ESGR, continues today.

 SkillsUSA: Developing Leaders for Tomorrow